 An individual Participant may only have Participant ID but may have more than one Account ID where it registers both Generator Units and Supplier Units.

 In order to register a Unit, the required information (Registration Data) must be submitted to the Market Operator by the Party/Applicant and will be assessed by the Market Operator, to ensure that the Registration Data is complete and fulfils the eligibility requirements as set out in the Code.
+A completed REMIT Notification Form is also provided should the Participant wish to appoint the Market Operator to report REMIT Data for the appropriate Units to the European Agency for the Cooperation of Energy Regulators on its behalf.
 Once the Market Operator has confirmed that the Registration Data is complete (and taking into account the table in section 3.2.4), any questions or clarifications shall be progressed by all relevant Parties (Participant, Meter Data Provider, System Operator, and/or Distribution System Operator) at the initial Unit Registration meeting.

 2.2.2 Intermediaries

 A person that is not the Unit Owner (excluding Supplier Units) may accede to the Code and register a Generator Unit on the Unit Owner’s behalf with a Form of Authority from the Unit Owner and with the consent of the Regulatory Authorities.
+A completed REMIT Notification Form is also provided should the Intermediary wish to appoint the Market Operator to report REMIT Data for the appropriate Units, to the European Agency for the Cooperation of Energy Regulators on its behalf.

 3.2 Participant and Unit Registration